In this post, I am going to share with you 30 daily safety tips for the workplace, which you can implement readily to stay safe at work.

 The key is to understand the procedure to know what kind of personal protective equipment needs to be used.

 7. Protect Your Back by Maintaining Correct Posture

 Protect your back while lifting a load.
 Otherwise, you will hurt your back.

-If you work in the office, in a warehouse, or a manufacturing plant, keep your back in the correct posture while working on the desk.
+If you work in the office, in a warehouse, or in a manufacturing plant, keep your back in the correct posture while working at the desk.

 It is very important to protect your back while doing a job.
 Always consider the ergonomic position.

 8. Report Immediately Any Unsafe Conditions

 Never hold unsafe condition information in your brain.
 Report it immediately when you find it.